spacetelescope/stwcs/doc/source/headerlet_def.rst

 Abstract
 ========
 The 'headerlet' serves as a mechanism for encapsulating WCS information which can be used to update the WCS solution of an image.
 This object needs to be as compact as possible while providing an unambigious and self-consistent WCS solution for an image while requiring a minimum level of software necessary to apply the headerlet to an image.
-These basic requirements come from the desire to create improved astrometric solutions for HST data and provide those solutions in a manner that would not require getting entirely new images from an archive when only the WCS information has been updated.
+These basic requirements come from the desire to create a mechanism for passing improved astrometric solutions for HST data and provide those solutions in a manner that would not require getting entirely new images from an archive when only the WCS information has been updated.
 This report describes the format and contents of a headerlet along with the procedures which would be used to update images with the updated WCS information from the headerlet.

 Introduction
 ============